Navalny's doctors prevented from seeing him at prison clinic - WTMJ

 MOSCOW (AP) — Several doctors were prevented Tuesday from seeing Russian opposition leader Alexei Navalny in a prison hospital after his three-week hunger strike and prosecutors detailed a sweeping, new case against his organization.

-Navalny was transferred Sunday from a penal colony east of Moscow to a prison hospital in Vladimir, a city 180 kilometers (110 miles) east of the capital after his lawyers and associates said his condition has dramatically worsened.
+Navalny was transferred Sunday from a penal colony east of Moscow to a hospital unit at a prison in Vladimir, a city 180 kilometers (110 miles) east of the capital after his lawyers and associates said his condition has dramatically worsened.

+In a post on his Instagram account, Navalny described a grueling search that lasted for several hours before his transfer and wryly described his condition.

+“You would laugh if you see me now — a skeleton staggers around his cell,” the post read.
+“They can use me to scare children who refuse to eat: ‘If you don’t eat porridge, you will be like that man with big ears, shaven head and hollow eyes.’”

 Reports about Navalny’s rapidly deteriorating health have drawn international outrage.